-As its contribution to the various governments' carbon neutrality goals, TACHI-S has set a new target for CO2 emissions reductions of 46% compared to FY2013 by 2030.
+As its contribution to the various governments' carbon neutrality goals, "Carbon Neutral in 2050\," TACHI-S has set a new target for CO2 emissions reductions of 46% (domestic) compared to FY2013 in 2030 and 43% (overseas) compared to FY2019 in FY2030.
 In our plants and offices, we will engage in the reduction of CO2 emissions by cutting down on energy consumption through the promotion of energy conservation and shift to low-carbon energy, including the introduction of renewable energies.
 We will also adopt and develop carbon-free raw materials to reduce CO2 emissions across the lifecycle of our products and strive to reduce CO2 emissions throughout the entire supply chain.

-- Production volume intensity target for Scope 1 & 2 in Japan - 1.
+- \ Production volume intensity target for Scope 1 & 2 in Japan - 1.
 We will engage in the reduction of CO2 emissions through energy conservation at our business locations, day-to-day improvements in production processes, and the transition to power-saving production equipment. - 2.
 We will engage in the reduction of CO2 emissions through changes in product specifications and manufacturing processes. - 3.
 We will promote the introduction of renewable energies. - 4.
-We will strive to reduce CO2 emissions throughout the entire supply chain. - 5.
+We will strive to reduce $CO_2$ emissions throughout the entire supply chain. - 5.
 We will disclose information appropriately to Stakeholders.